 “The provenance, the signature by Schlumberger, the quality of the central sapphire – everything the collectors look for,” Wagner said.

-Among the diamonds on offer, one exceptional item was a superb yellow diamond necklace by Mouawad, which netted 2.4 million Swiss francs, comfortably within its 1.8-3.0 million Swiss francs estimate.
+Among the diamonds on offer, one exceptional item was a superb fancy yellow diamond ring by Mouawad, which netted 2.4 million Swiss francs, comfortably within its 1.8-3.0 million Swiss francs estimate.

 “That was a very impressive vivid yellow diamond,” Wagner said.
 “It sold for a strong price for a vivid yellow.”